What is Power PC Care 2018?

-At the time of research Power PC Care 2018 did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, Power PC Care 2018 did not install any unwanted browser extensions, however, some unwanted applications are installed together with adware and browser hijackers.
+If you see unwanted ads or experience unwanted redirects when browsing the internet, continue with the removal guide below.

 Video showing how to remove potentially unwanted browser add-ons:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".

 If you continue to have problems with removal of the power pc care 2018 potentially unwanted application, reset your Internet Explorer settings to default.